Ribble Valley: Community radio

 Ribble Valley Radio was a community radio station based in Clitheroe, part of the new, third sector of local radio licensed by OFCOM.
 The project was launched in September 2004.
 The radio station helped six local residents into paid work within the radio sector in just three years and trained more than 100 volunteers to present and produce their own radio shows.
 The project was not supported by the Borough Council, which caused controversy in the area, and local newspaper theClitheroe Advertiser and Times held a poll which returned the result that 94% agreed that the Ribble Valley Borough Council were wrong not to fund the project and assist its long-term success.
 Many letters appeared in support of the project and damning the "short sighted" decision of the council.
 The whole episode brought excellent publicity and boosted the radio station's listening figures by 400%.

 MP Nigel Evans was a staunch supporter and tabled an Early Day Motion at Parliament EDM 979 calling for "better resources and funding" for Ribble Valley Radio and the new and emerging sector.
 None of this was sufficient to save the station and on 14 October 2007 Ribble Valley Radio closed, because it was unable to gain sufficient funding to apply for a licence.

 A new group, known as Ribble FM, was formed in 2011 with the aim of applying for a community radio licence in the third round of licensing by Ofcom.
 Ribble FM was set up by The Bee founder Roy Martin and includes local directors and trustees.
+The station has been on air since 2016 and has just been granted, as of March 2026, a third 5 year license to operate from Ofcom.